 Another area in which the modern concept of progress is radically different from the past is our ability to separate the elements of complex systems from each other and to use them outside of their original context: the refining of sugar, the extraction of petroleum and our ability to have the pleasure of sex without the dangers of pregnancy are all instances of the same basic pattern:

 For St Augustine, the pleasure inherent in any activity is good as long as the activity is performed because of its intended function.
-When we try to get the pleasure without the function of the activity, we are violating the order of nature and committing a sin.

 In terms of applied ethics, we have talked about the ethics of whistleblowing, of eating meat, of social media, and whether it can be right to break the law.
 Here’s an example, and you can find the rest on the homepage: